Photo: Robert Workman

 — Church Times, 2013

-• Following on from his work on Thespis, Timothy is known for providing new editions of several items from the Savoy canon.
+• Timothy is known for providing new editions of several items from the Savoy canon.
 In 2012, conductor John Wilson invited him to create a new performing edition of The Yeomen of the Guard.
 Timothy used the original manuscript, held at the Royal College of Music, as the principal source material.
 The score has been presented with the RTÉ Concert Orchestra, Royal Liverpool Philharmonic and Philharmonia Orchestras, and at the 2012 BBC Proms, conducted by Jane Glover.
-Contact Timothy for more information about his editions.

 • Timothy originally studied timpani and percussion as a Foundation Scholar of the Royal College of Music with Kevin Hathway, Michael Skinner, Andrew Smith.
 Graduating with a First Class degree, he was the recipient of the Allianz Cornhill Senior Percussion Prize.
 Additionally, he studied piano with Nigel Clayton, Drum Kit with Ralph Salmins, jazz vibraphone with Anthony Kerr and composition for screen with Miguel Mera.
 After graduating, he spent some time as a freelance percussionist, working with ensembles including the John Wilson Orchestra.